delwinbest/bibo2_cura_profiles/README.md

 ## Profile Usage Instructions
 There are two tpyes of profiles in this repo, each in their own folder, namely:
-    a. printer - BIBO Printer Profiles.
+    a. 'resources/defnitions' - BIBO2 Printer Profiles.
 One for when printing with BOTH extruders (DUAL), or single extruder prints (E1 and E2).
+    b. 'extruders' - BIBO2 Extruder configuration
-    b. print_profile - Profile for different types of prints, namely, PLA, ABS, WOOD, Prototyping, Moving parts and so on.
+    c. print_profile - Profile for different types of prints, namely, PLA, ABS, WOOD, Prototyping, Moving parts and so on.

 1. Install Ultimaker Cura on your computer.
 The details are here: https://ultimaker.com/en/resources/51943-installation-ultimaker-cura